FlorianKn/Caffe/README.md

   top: "loss"
 }
 ```
+*Find this file in models/Arch_Baseline/*
 #### 2.1 Visualizing architecture [Optional]
 If you want to print your network architecture you have to configure pycaffe.
 Therefore the **Makefile.config** needs to be adapted.
-*Note: I used python2.7.12, numpy has to be installed.*
+*Note: I use python2.7.12 and numpy needs to be installed.*
-Find the paths to Python.h and numpy/arrayobject.h on your machine.
-Add the them to **PYTHON_INCLUDE** of your Makefile.config.
+Find the paths to **Python.h** and **numpy/arrayobject.h** on your machine.
+Add the them to **PYTHON_INCLUDE** in your Makefile.config.
 See my result below:
 ![Alt text](/Screenshots/pycaffe_01.png?raw=true "pyC_01")
 Find the path to libpythonX.X.so and add it to **PYTHON_LIB**.
 See my result below:
 ![Alt text](/Screenshots/pycaffe_02.png?raw=true "pyC_02")
+Save those changes and run the following commands:
 ```
 make clean
 make all